roehling/postsrsd/README.rst

 - ``unprivileged-user`` to the user name from ``RUN_AS``
 - ``chroot-dir`` to the directory from ``CHROOT``

-As the new ``socketmap`` mechanism is no longer compatible with the old ``tcp`` mechanism, you will have to update your Postfix configuration as detailed above.
+Be aware that PostSRSd 2.x uses ``socketmap:`` tables, which are NOT compatible with ``tcp:`` tables.
+This also means that PostSRSd 2.x requires at least Postfix 2.10 now, and you need to update your Postfix configuration as detailed above.

 Frequently Asked Questions
 --------------------------

+* **Can I configure PostSRSd so it will only rewrite the envelope sender if the email is not delivered locally?**

+  This is not supported currently but might be added to the milter at some point in the future.

+  If PostSRSd is integrated with Postfix using the ``canonical`` maps, it is almost impossible, because the canonicalization occurs before any routing decision is made.
+Only if you happen to use separate Postfix server instances for forwarding and local delivery, you can trivially configure PostSRSd this way.

+* **I am serving multiple domains with my MTA.
+Can I configure PostSRSd to rewrite addresses to the specific domain for which an email is forwarded?**

+  If PostSRSd is integrated with Postfix using the ``canonical`` maps, this is not possible, because PostSRSd processes sender and recipient addresses separately and never sees the email context.

+  If PostSRSd is configured as milter, it might be theoretically possible, but it is not supported yet, for two reasons:

+  1. It is not trivial to implement and conflicts with other interesting features such as rewriting only if the email is actually forwarded.
+  2. The SRS address is normally not visible to the recipient anyway.

+  It is much simpler and more robust to have a dedicated SRS (sub-)domain.
+You need to pick a domain for the reverse DNS lookup of your MTA IP address anyway, so setup an ``srs`` subdomain there and use it for SRS rewriting.

-* Why are some of my emails still rejected with a DMARC failure?
+* **I configured PostSRSd correctly; why are some of my emails still rejected with a DMARC failure?**

   Short Answer: Because the originating MTA is misconfigured.

   Long Answer: DMARC has two conditions for an email, but either of them is sufficient to pass the DMARC check:

   1. The SMTP envelope sender must have the same domain as the ``From:`` address in the mail header.
   2. The email must have a valid DKIM signature from the domain of the ``From:`` address.